 With our country’s birthday around the corner, it’s a perfect time to dive into why buying American made products means more than just patriotism.
+Learn more about why you should shop for wood flooring made in the USA.

 Ten years ago, around 15% of the wood flooring sold in the US was made overseas.
 Large domestic suppliers and brands primarily ruled the industry.
 However, the landscape has changed dramatically.
 Now about 25% of the industry is comprised of Asian imports, and most of the domestic suppliers have been pushed to source some of their offering from overseas to compete.